Kirschi/ChromeOcrTranslateExtension/README.md

 ## Security / Privacy Notes

-- Images (snips) are sent only to the configured local OCR endpoint.
+- Cropped images are sent only to your configured Azure Vision endpoint over HTTPS.
-- Translation text only (no image) is sent to Azure if enabled.
+- Translation text only (no image) is sent to Azure Translator if enabled.
 - No analytics or external calls beyond the configured endpoints.

 ## Troubleshooting